EmCarlss/HICP_Voyager/README.md

-# HICP Voyager - dashboard for the european HICP
+# HICP Voyager - inflation dashboard for the european HICP

 A simple dashboard for the Harmonised Index of Consumer Prices (HICP).